 Office of International Programs provides assistance to international students studying at ESU and ESU students who wish to study abroad.
 Our goal is to help students to lead and succeed in a global society and to promote diversity in the campus community.

-Office of Multicultural Affairs (OMA) serves as an advocate and resource for students from diverse cultural backgrounds and coordinates the activities for student organizations representing the interests of these underrepresented groups.
+Center for Multicultural Affairs and Inclusive Education (CMAIE) serves as an advocate and resource for students from diverse cultural backgrounds and coordinates the activities for student organizations representing the interests of these underrepresented groups.

 Sexual Harassment and Sexual Violence is treated seriously at ESU because we are committed to maintaining a safe and healthy educational and work environment in which no member of the university community is, on the basis of sex, excluded from participation in, denied the benefits of, or subjected to discrimination in any university program or activity.
 Students should know that all faculty must report to the Deputy Title IX Coordinator any incidents of sexual misconduct (unless they were noted during a classroom discussion, in a writing assignment for a class, or as part of a University-approved research project).